Did you see my Instagram of these meatballs? Did you laugh? Do you like my jokes? Please be my friend.

 - Roll/coat in vegan parmesan cheese (optional) and arrange on baking sheet.

 - Heat the skillet from earlier over medium heat.
-Once hot, add 1 Tbsp olive oil and half of the meatballs.
+Once hot, add 1 Tbsp olive oil and half of the meatballs (amounts as original recipe is written // adjust if altering batch size).
 Brown for 4-5 minutes, or until golden brown, shaking the pan or using a wooden spoon to roll the balls around to cook evenly on all sides.

 - As they are done cooking, transfer to your prepared baking sheet and set in the preheated oven.
-Repeat process, adding remaining 1 Tbsp olive oil to the skillet and sautéing remaining meatballs, then transfer to oven and bake for 10-15 minutes, while you prepare your carrot noodles, pasta and/or marinara sauce.
+Repeat process, adding remaining 1 Tbsp olive oil (amount as original recipe is written // adjust if altering batch size) to the skillet and sautéing remaining meatballs, then transfer to oven and bake for 10-15 minutes, while you prepare your carrot noodles, pasta and/or marinara sauce.

 - Remove meatballs from oven and let cool slightly – they will firm up the longer they are cooled.
 Serve over carrot noodles or pasta with marinara sauce.